Sorrento – What to do

 There is a regular minibus that will take you up the hill past Piazza Tasso for a euro or you can take the steep climb back up.

 The town is very popular with tourists, particularly the British so we felt quite at home.
 It made a nice change for us as many of the places we visit are very Italian and in fact, in Tivoli, I think we were the only British tourists there.
-It was quite difficult making ourselves understood in the shops.
+It was quite difficult to make ourselves understood in the shops.

 Many people use Sorrento as a base, as it is well-connected by sea, road, bus and Circumvesuviana metro trains.
 From here you can easily explore Naples, Pompeii, the very much more expensive Amalfi coast, Capri, Positano, Ravello etc.